GaryHostt/Oracle_Integration/README.md

 Do I need the on-premises adapters, what is process automation, how much does it cost?
 Check out [OIC Pricing & editions](https://www.oracle.com/cloud/integration/pricing.html), it's based on how many 'messages' you consume.
 But what is a message and how do you count them?
 Check out this [explanation](https://blog.rubiconred.com/understanding-oracle-integration-cloud-licensing/).

 Perhaps you want to programatically schedule OIC, or even have OIC integrate with itself?
-Then check out the [OIC REST API documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/rest-api/index.html).
+Then check out the OIC REST API documentation [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/rest-api/index.html) or [here](https://docs.cloud.oracle.com/en-us/iaas/integration/index.html).
 What credentials do I need to connect, how do I configure SaaS outbound messaging, what can an adapter do?
 If these questions sound familiar, start with [the adapter documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/find-adapters.html).

 The [Integration blog](https://blogs.oracle.com/integration/) is where new features for OIC are announced and very helpful articles.
 If you see a new feature you want to try - here's how you can [request a feature flag](https://blogs.oracle.com/integration/enabling-the-future-today-feature-flags-in-oracle-integration-cloud).